In this list, we feature some of the most bizarre, unique, interesting, and even funny-looking animals that you probably have never heard of!

 This incredibly rare mammal is native to Central Africa, mainly residing in the Democratic Republic of the Congo.
 Despite their zebra-like stripes, they are actually more closely related to giraffes.

-The Okapi's chocolate coat is reddish-brown shade, much in contrast with the white horizontal stripes and rings on the legs and white ankles.
+The Okapi's chocolate coat is a reddish-brown shade, much in contrast with the white horizontal stripes and rings on the legs and white ankles.

 They only appear so droopy once they are taken out of the sea when pressure changes drastically.